mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 ```
 wwctl overlay edit wwinit /etc/issue.ww
 ```

-Please note that after editing templates, the overlays aren't updated automatically and should be rebuild with the command:
+Please note that after editing templates, the overlays aren't updated automatically and you should trigger a rebuild with the command:
 ```
 wwctl overlay build
 ```